-NSW Fair Trading has introduced a new code of conduct (The Code) to regulate short-term rental accommodation platforms, hosts (including management agents) and guests which will come into effect from 18 December 2020.
+NSW Fair Trading has introduced a new code of conduct (The Code) to regulate short-term rental accommodation platforms, hosts (including management agents) and guests, which came into effect from 18 December 2020.

 This article explains key obligations for short-term rental hosts and guests, and the effect of new industry registers to prevent unwanted behaviour such as party houses, negligent hosts and disruptive guests.